hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/08-Module-payment-methods.md

 | iconColor |

 Those parameters allows you to override default CSS properties in hosted form fields.
+For more information, please read the  [ HiPay SDK JS documentation](https://developer.hipay.com/doc/hipay-enterprise-sdk-js_3/Reference/).

-To override the default template, please refer to the PrestaShop documentation ([doc.](https://docs.woocommerce.com/document/template-structure/)) and the HiPay SDK JS documentation ([doc.](https://developer.hipay.com/doc/hipay-enterprise-sdk-js_3/#hipay-enterprise-javascript-sdk)).
+To override the default template, please refer to the [Woocommerce documentation](https://docs.woocommerce.com/document/template-structure/).

 ### Credit card